aemysites/aemydocs/support.md

 ## DA Projects: IMS Token Setup

 ### Step 1: Generate IMS Token
 - Follow the [IMS API reference](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/ims#fetching-access-tokens) to generate an Access Token.
+You may use any IMS org that has permission to preview/publish to Edge Delivery.

 ### Step 2: Add Token to GitHub Repository
 - Go to your GitHub repository